This page is designed to answer the following questions:

 Working Time Regulations 1998

-The Working Time Directive means that employers cannot expect employees to work more than 48 hours per week (usually averaged out over a 17-week period).
-However, employees do have the option to opt-out of this regulation if they want to work more hours.
-They can opt back in again at any time by giving their employer 7-days notice.
+The Working Time Directive means employers cannot expect employees to work more than 48 hours per week (usually averaged out over a 17-week period).
+However, employees can opt-out of this regulation if they want to work more hours – an employer can ask an employee to opt-out, but this must be voluntary, and an employee can not be treated unfairly if they refuse.
+Employees can reverse their decision to opt-out at any time by giving their employer 7-days notice.

 Contract of Employment